Data Mining in 2014 - How Accurate are First Impressions?

 Keep in mind, this is 100% objective analysis (no biases) based on a single, yet very powerful objective measure.

 YPPA predicts good things for...

-Note: This study is NOT saying guys like Andy Dalton and Christian Ponder are going to be BETTER THAN Tom Brady and other studs that did not make the cut.
+Note: Due to the uncharacteristic lack of QBs making the cut this season, we've included some that just missed in one of PaAtt or YPPA.
+This study is NOT saying guys like Ben Roethlisberger are going to be BETTER THAN Aaron Rodgers and other studs who did not make the cut.
 Rather it is saying, based on a 100% objective measure which is known to be an OUTSTANDING leading indicator, the odds are good one or more of the above QBs could be a very pleasant fantasy surprise this year.
-Carson Palmer has been included as he missed the cut by just a hair.

 To learn more about this finding, please read below...